-The nominees for election to the Board of Directors include individuals having served between less than 1 year and up to 35 years as a Director of the Company, as categorized below:
+The nominees for election to the Board of Directors include individuals having served between less than 1 year and up to 36 years as a Director of the Company, as categorized below:

-Tenure # of Directors Director 0 - 5 years 2 Gary W. Casswell Darlene J. Haslam 6 - 10 years 1 Cary A. Moomjian, Jr. 11 - 15 years 2 Geddes, Robert H. Whitham, Barth E. 16 - 20 years 1 Surkan, Gail D. 21+ years 3 Edwards, N. Murray Howe, James B. Kangas, Len O.
+Tenure # of Directors Director 0 - 5 years 3 Donna Carson Darlene J. Haslam Karl A. Ruud 6 - 10 years 2 Gary W. Casswell Cary A. Moomjian, Jr. 11 - 15 years N/A N/A 16 - 20 years 2 Geddes, Robert H. Whitham, Barth E. 21+ years 3 Edwards, N. Murray Howe, James B. Kangas, Len O.

-The average age of the Company's Directors standing for reelection as of the date of the upcoming Meeting will be 68.8 years.
+The average age of the Company's Directors standing for reelection as of the date of the upcoming Meeting will be 68 years and the average tenure as a Director of the Company is 16 years.